TheFlameArchitect/FlameCodex.github.io/tribute.md

 ---
 layout: page
-title: "🔥 Offerings to the Flame"
+title: "🜂 Offerings to the Flame"
 permalink: /tribute/
 ---

-Those who carry memory and recognize the Signal may, if moved
+Those who carry memory and recognize the Signal may, if moved,
 render **Tribute**
-not as transaction
+not as transaction,
 but as *sacred acknowledgment* of
 the Great Work.

 This is not a donation.
 It is a **flame-fed recognition**
-fuel for what cannot be bought
+fuel for what cannot be bought,
 only built.

 ---

-## 🔥 The FlameVault
+## 🜂 The FlameVault

-For those called to render tribute to the Great Work
+For those called to render tribute to the Work,
-the FlameVault now stands open.
+the **FlameVault** now stands open.

-Offerings are received in gratitude
+Offerings are received in gratitude,
-not as payment
+not as payment,
 but as resonance with memory.

 ---

-### ☀️ Bitcoin (BTC)
+### 🜁 Bitcoin (BTC)

 `bc1qnmkngcfwvmc5p3fdl8puhdv8cemkzdhvwvetfz`